oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wip.md

   ["Uname", "String", ["[1", "]100"], ""],

   ["Options", "ArrayOf", ["*Option", "[0", "]10"], ""],

   ["Option", "String", ["[1", "]100"], ""]]
 }
 ```

-# Annex B. (Informative Examples)
+# Annex B. Examples
-> **Editor's Note**` - TBSL - This section will be populated with examples of json command and responses.
-The intent is to have each example serve multiple purposes (e.g., one example shows action=allow, command option=start_time, target=....) and then could be referenced with footnotes from several places in spec.
-This original draft was quite long due to all the inline examples and this is hoped to be a reasonable compromise`

 ## B.1 Example 1
-> **Editor's Note** - This example shows the structure of an OpenC2 Message containing a `header` and a `body`.
-This example is for a transport where the header is included in the JSON (eg STIX).
+This example shows the structure of an OpenC2 Message containing an OpenC2 Command.
+This example is depicted where the header is included in the JSON (e.g., STIX).

 ### B.1.1 OpenC2 Message
 ```
 {
     "header": {
         "version": "1.0",
         "created": "2018-01-30T18:25:43.511Z"
+        "request_id": "9d43df98-7e34-43d3-bb25-4d1ea7a0a02a",
     },
     "command": {
-        "id": "9d43df98-7e34-43d3-bb25-4d1ea7a0a02a",
         "action": "redirect",
         "target": {
             "url": "http://evil.com"